coditory/freemarker-reactor/README.md

 How non-blocking templating works:

+- Template Mono/Flux parameters are resolved
 - Template is loaded in a non-blocking manner
-- Loaded template is parsed using Freemarker library (with blocking api)
+- Loaded template is parsed using Freemarker library
-- Template is resolved:
+- Template is resolved with a mocked template loader:
-    - All includes and imports are registered as template dependencies (no IO operations)
+    - All includes and imports are registered as template dependencies (no IO operation is made)
-    - All dependencies are resolved using non-blocking mechanism
+    - All dependencies are resolved using non-blocking IO
-    - Template is resolved again until all dependencies are loaded
+    - Template is resolved again until all dependencies are resolved

+# Warning
+Until version `1.0.0` this library is under heavy development.
+The API may change without backward compatibility.